If you want to cut down on caffeine, you might enjoy this guide on how to find the best chicory coffee.

 If you want to cut down on caffeine or make your coffee go further, this is a great choice.
 Coffee Partner Natural Ground Chicory blends really nicely with ground coffee, allowing you to customize how much chicory you want.

-It’s naturally caffeine-free and helps to mellow your cup of coffee, adding a smoky, nutty flavour.
+It’s naturally caffeine-free and helps to mellow your cup of coffee, adding a smoky, nutty flavor.
 They recommend mixing one box into one pound of ground coffee for the best results, but you can customize this to suit you.

 - Easy to mix with coffee